 When you have two foods perfectly in season, you are in tall corn.

 Right now, this very minute, Hatch chiles are showing up in markets across the land, on their yearly migration from the New Mexican valley where they’re grown.
-Rich tasting, packed with green chile flavor and available in mild, medium and hot, these are the “it” chile of August.
-Come mid-to late-September, they’ll be gone.
+Rich tasting, packed with green chile flavor and available in mild, medium, hot and extra hot, these are the “it” chile of August.
+Come mid-to late-September, they’ll be gone until next year.

 Eat this with roasted meats, with tortilla chips, as a relish to pep up a quiche or casserole – anywhere you need something with interest to perk up your plate.

-Recipe: Hatch Chile, Grape and Grilled Onion Salsa
+Let’s make Hatch Chile, Grape and Grilled Onion Salsa!

 Ingredients